-1 Refer to the GHG Emissions Compendium for a full description of calculation methodologies, factors and assumptions (API 2004)
+2 Refer to the GHG Emissions Compendium for a full description of calculation methodologies, factors and assumptions (API 2004)

-Secondary atmospheric emissions from support services, transport and manufacturing are referenced here, but not quantified due to the minor volumes emitted.
+Secondary emissions from support services, transport and manufacturing are referenced here, but not quantified.
 Extensive pre-planning has been undertaken to ensure that the required equipment, materials and personnel are available at the right location and time.
 A drilling management company will be used to ensure sufficient materials are available and unnecessary waste is minimised through detailed resource planning.
 Accurate planning and project implementation help to minimise unnecessary emissions from secondary sources.